gabekutner/roommatefinder-mobile/README.md

 Please change the directory after cloning the repository using the `cd <folder-name>` command.

 ### ⬇️ Running the Development Server
-To run the development server, make sure you have to have the following dependencies set up on your machine:
+To run the development server, make sure you have the following dependencies set up on your computer:

 1. Install `nvm` then `node` & `npm`: `brew install nvm && nvm install`
 2. Install `watchman`: `brew install watchman`